 The mechanism of failure identified in section 6.22.3 regarding the declaration of non-unique identifiers in the same scope cannot occur in Ada because all characters in an identifier are significant.

-C.22.2 Guidance to language users
+6.21.2 Guidance to language users

 Use expanded names whenever confusion may arise.